"Plato's Sophist." 2013. The New Yearbook for Phenomenology and Phenomenological Philosophy no. 13:275-362.

 Reverting to the received doctrine once more, the incomplete uses of 'is' may be divided into two.
 In one sense the verb functions as an

 identity sign, and means the same as 'is the same as', while in the other it functions merely as a sign of predication, coupling subject to predicate, and

 cannot be thus paraphrased.
 The vast majority of commentators on the Sophist seem agreed that Plato means to distinguish, and succeeds in distinguishing, these

-two different senses of the verb.
-This I shall deny.
+two different senses of the verb.(2) This I shall deny.
 In fact I shall argue not only that Plato failed to see the distinction, but also that his failure,

 together with another ambiguity that he fails to see, wholly vitiates his account of the word 'not'.
 The central section of the Sophist is therefore one grand

 (1) Plato on Not-Being in Plato I, ed.
 G. Vlastos (New York, 1971), 223-267.
-(A note omitted).